 “On the face of it, quantum effects and living organisms seem to occupy utterly different realms.
 The former are usually observed only on the nanometer scale, surrounded by hard vacuum, ultra-low temperatures and a tightly controlled laboratory environment.
 The latter inhabit a macroscopic world that is warm, messy and anything but controlled.
 A quantum phenomenon such as ‘coherence’, in which the wave patterns of every part of a system stay in step, wouldn’t last a microsecond in the tumultuous realm of the cell.
 Or so everyone thought.
 But discoveries in recent years suggest that nature knows a few tricks that physicists don’t: coherent quantum processes may well be ubiquitous in the natural world.”
 (Ball, 2011) p272

-If the quantum world can bypass classical laws, one expects life to use that power if it can, and it had billions of years to do so.
+The quantum world can bypass classical laws so one expects life to use that power if it can, and it had billions of years to do so.
 Biologists just had to look to find quantum effects in cells:

 The best-known example is photosynthesis, the process that sustains complex life on earth.
-It began over three billion years ago when bacteria harvested the sun’s light to create the oxygen life on earth needed to evolve.
-Our electric motors are only 25% efficient losing the rest to heat, but low-light bacteria photosynthesize 100% of light energy into chemical energy (Magdaong et al., 2014).
-This energy efficiency is impossible for heat engines by Carnot’s thermodynamic principle but bacteria seem to have evolved the molecular structure of a quantum heat engine (Al-Khalili & McFadden, 2014) p310 that can do what classical mechanics forbids:
+It began over three billion years ago when bacteria harvested the sun’s light to create the oxygen that later life needed.
+Our electric motors are 25% efficient, losing the rest to heat, but low-light bacteria convert 100% of light energy into chemical energy (Magdaong et al., 2014).
+This energy efficiency is impossible for heat engines by Carnot’s law but bacteria have evolved a quantum heat engine (Al-Khalili & McFadden, 2014) p310 that can do what classical physics forbids: